N1GHT-F4LL/gzctf-notification/README.md

    - Check your GZCTF credentials
    - Ensure username/password are correct
    - Verify the GZCTF base URL is accessible
+   - The bot now uses cookie-based authentication with GZCTF_Token
+   - Authentication is refreshed automatically based on:
+     - Every 30 polling cycles (configurable)
+     - After 1 hour of operation (time-based refresh)
+     - When token validation fails

 2. **Discord Bot Permission Errors (403 Forbidden)**
    - Ensure the bot has been invited to your Discord server